 Merchant accounts to accept Credit Cards do not have consistent compliance nor complete transparency.

 *Credit card issuing banks such as Wells Fargo, Chase, and Citi are also FDIC-backed financial institutions.
 In order to gain FDIC insurance, the FDIC requires banks to “guarantee that they are not facilitating fraudulent or other illegal activity”.

 *When the bank funds a customer’s credit card purchase, they are essentially giving that customer a loan.
 Then, they are sending those funds to the merchant's acquiring bank - money gained from a fraudulent activity per the Feds.
 Finally the those funds are sent onto the merchant's bank.
 National credit card issuing banks cannot fund cannabis payments and still guarantee complete transactional transparency.
 After all, how are they to know if the bank they're sending funds to is knowingly working with a cannabis business let alone also have confidence that the merchant's bank also has a compliant program in place?

 *To process credit cards, business owners must have a merchant account and be assigned a merchant ID (MID).
-Most acquiring banks and processors cannot provide a Cannabis MID because there is no MCC or SIC code to designate a business as being cannabis.
+Most acquiring banks and processors cannot provide a Cannabis MID because there is no MCC or SIC code for credit card transactions to designate a business as being cannabis.
 Furthermore, they can't guarantee full transactional transparency.
 You can't have a compliant solution where all parties know what/who they’re working with when you don't have a correct MID.

 The problem with merchant accounts and credit cards is that there is not complete transparency and consistent compliance with all entities involved.
 In addition to the merchant and the customer, you also have the merchant’s bank, the customer's card issuing bank, and the merchants account sponsoring bank.
 All of these parties need to have confidence that the other parties have compliant cannabis programs in place and are knowingly servicing the industry.